j-colours/mana/README.md

 # Asset Manager

-For Game Dev
+For Game Dev management to streamline the process of making and moving assets in game development processes on multiple platforms (OS Systems)

 # Instructions

-...
+Run ...

-Joshua Shrewsbury - shrewsburyj2@winthrop.edu
+Joshua Shrewsbury - <shrewsburyj2@winthrop.edu>